Dylan-86/dexetera-docs/docs/create-contract.md

 - Recover funds sent to wrong addresses
 - Reverse completed trades
 - Modify settlement after creation
-- Force oracle to pay if they disappear
+- Force Data Source to pay if they disappear

 ### Your Liability

 By creating a contract, you acknowledge:
 - Metric might become unmeasurable
-- Oracle might fail during contract life
+- Data Source might fail during contract life
 - Disputes might occur (you help resolve)
 - No insurance on trader funds